rubengc/edd-wish-lists/README.md

 - Reporting - Export list data
 - Reporting - See which products were shared and to which social networks
 - Allow searching of public lists by first name, last name
+- Show total price of all items in wish list
 - When a download’s price has been lowered, automatically notify users that have the download in their list.
 Either notify through email (opt in) or show visually on the list.
 - Notify/remind the customer after X amount of time to rekindle interest with the items in their wish list.
 - Notify customer on their wish list pages when they are about to expire.
 Prompt them to register to store their list indefinitely